-The Peace and Plenty Bed and Breakfast Inn, offers eight deluxe suites.
-Each suite is complete with its own luxurious bathroom including a whirlpool bath, fine towels, soaps and shampoos.
-Other suite amenities include elegant terry cloth bathrobes, king or queen sized canopy or four poster beds, exquisite linens, cable television, central A/C and heat, iron, hair dryer, and electric fireplaces providing romantic, safe glowing flames.
+The Peace and Plenty Inn offers eight deluxe suites and is proud to serve as a historic boutique hotel.
+Each suite is complete with its own luxurious bathroom including a whirlpool bath and fine towels.
+Other suite amenities include king or queen sized canopy or four poster beds, exquisite linens, cable television, central A/C and heat, iron, hair dryer, and electric fireplaces providing romantic, safe glowing flames.
 The inn is also equipped with the latest fire safety/sprinkler technology.
 Free Wireless Internet access is available throughout the Inn.

 In classical mythology, Elysium was known as a place of perfect happiness, in the form of an ideal garden.
 At the Peace and Plenty Inn, the garden gates open into an Elysium, a relaxing natural atmosphere.
 We take great pride in our tropical hideaway and we are certain you will find a bit of joy and peace in Mother Nature's arms.
 So sit under the pergola and understand why the Spanish named our state "La Florida," the flowering.

 Take your time and lounge awhile.
 Your spirit will be soothed by the sound of the cascading fountain.
 The garden has been the perfect romantic backdrop for engagements, and couples who just want to get away from it all.

 In the evening the garden is a glow with subtle landscape lighting which softly illuminates and emphasizes the natural beauty of the historic home.
 You are welcome to bring in your meals for lunch or dinner and enjoy garden dining.